MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Coach/Solution_D2_07.md

 - visualize it with queries and workbooks
 - create alerts in Azure Monitor

+Azure Monitor logs is a solution that consolidates monitoring data from different sources and provides a query language and analytics engine that gives you insights into the operation of your applications and resources.
+By sending Azure AD activity logs to Azure Monitor logs, you can quickly retrieve, monitor and alert on collected data.

+By sending resource logs to a Log Analytics workspace the attendees will enable the features of Azure Monitor Logs, where you can:

+- Correlate resource log data with other monitoring data collected by Azure Monitor.
+- Consolidate log entries from multiple Azure resources, subscriptions, and tenants into one location for analysis together.
+- Use log queries to perform complex analysis and gain deep insights on log data.
+- Use log alerts with complex alerting logic.
+- Create a diagnostic setting to send resource logs to a Log Analytics workspace.
+This data is stored in tables as described in Structure of Azure Monitor Logs.
+The tables used by resource logs depend on what type of collection the resource is using:

+- Azure diagnostics: All data is written to the AzureDiagnostics table.
+- Resource-specific: Data is written to individual tables for each category of the resource.

 They can follow the procedure in the Microsoft Learn guide document provided.
 The guide includes the following steps:

 ### 1. Integration between Azure AD B2C and Log Analytics, which is where we'll send the logs